aslitoptas/projecteuler/README.md

-# projecteuler
+# ProjectEuler+

-ProjectEuler+ Challenges from HackerRank
+ProjectEuler+ Challenges from [HackerRank](https://www.hackerrank.com/contests/projecteuler/challenges), programming versions of the challenges on [Project Euler](https://projecteuler.net/).

+This repository will be updated as new challenges are solved.